luftreich/blog_source/source/_posts/2014-11-08-replicate-gem-installation.markdown

 ```bash
 $ cat gemlist | xargs -L 1 sudo gem install --no-ri --no-rdoc
 ```

+Here we use `-L 1` option to tell `xargs` to treat each line as a separate command.

 Finally, before you do `rake` in your project, remember to delete the `Gemfile.lock` file, it may contain some obsolete gems and misleading bundler.